8r14z/Teach-Myself-Functional-Programming/README.md

 let intersection = findIntersection([1,3,4])
 ```
 * **Pure functions**: the main idea for FP - same as `Mathematical functions`.
 This stateless approach helps your write good unit test for functions.
 The same input produces the same output, it's easy to detect error in implementation when having any changes.
+* **Recursion**:  in functional languages, recursion replaces many of the looping constructs that you use in imperative languages.
+Keep in mind that recursive functions have extra memory usage and runtime overhead.

 ## Characteristics
 | Characteristic | Imperative | Functional |